alexsander55455455-cmyk/hbm-ntm-reforged/README.md

 ## Goals

-- Restore and preserve HBM NTM content for Minecraft Forge 1.12.2
+- Restore and preserve the original HBM NTM 1.7.10 experience on Minecraft Forge 1.12.2
+- Keep the original 1.7.10 mod as the main foundation of the project
-- Port missing content from the original mod and Extended Edition where possible
+- Add selected Extended Edition content as optional/expanded content where it makes sense
 - Improve stability and compatibility
 - Fix broken or unfinished mechanics
 - Add missing machines, weapons, blocks, items, resources, and world generation
-- Work toward full parity with the original/Extended Edition content
+- Work toward a complete and polished 1.12.2 version
 - Prepare the project for a future port to newer Minecraft versions

 ## Current version